 Before she joined Foremost, Davenport was an asset manager within Bank of America’s OREO West division, where she managed a portfolio of foreclosed assets across the U.S. She was responsible for the stabilization and disposition of those assets, which included both residential and commercial properties.
 She has also worked as the FAST operations and administration manager for Fieldstone Communities for close to 10 years, setting up numerous new home communities throughout Southern California and Utah within the FAST database and managing processes within the Operations department.

 Davenport earned a bachelor’s degree in sociology from the University of California, Los Angeles and currently lives in Long Beach with her husband, Eric, and their two children.

 His career began at Lyme Properties, a commercial office and life science developer in Cambridge, Massachusetts, where he worked as a development manager.
-Lion has also worked at Cambridge Place Investment Management, a London-based structured credit hedge fund, where he specialized in European commercial mortgage-backed securities and oversaw design and construction activity on a billion dollar pan-European real estate portfolio.
+Lion has also worked at Cambridge Place Investment Management, a London-based structured credit hedge fund, where he specialized in European commercial mortgage-backed securities and oversaw design and construction activity on a pan-European real estate portfolio.

 He earned a bachelor’s degree in structural engineering from the University of California, Los Angeles, a master’s degree in construction management and engineering from Massachusetts Institute of Technology and a master’s degree in finance from London Business School.

 Lion lives in San Clemente with his wife, Jaime, and their three daughters.